 The world is far behind in preventing new HIV infections.
 In 2019, 1.7 million people were newly infected with the virus, more than three times the global target.
 Also, the response could be set even further back, by a decade or more, if the COVID-19 pandemic results in severe disruptions to HIV services.

-Our alliance is composed of alliance partners GALZ, SANPUD, Sisonke, UHAI EASHRI, AFE, ISDAO, Global Network of People Living With HIV (GNP+) and Aidsfonds, and other community-led organisations that are part of local, national, regional and global movements of LGBTQI, sex worker, people who use drugs and people living with HIV.
+Our alliance is composed of alliance partners GALZ, SANPUD, Sisonke, UHAI EASHRI, ISDAO, Global Network of People Living With HIV (GNP+), ARASA and Aidsfonds, and other community-led organisations that are part of local, national, regional and global movements of LGBTIQ+, sex worker, people who use drugs and people living with HIV.
 Together, we have a strong track record in global partnership management, grant-making including participatory grant-making, thought leadership, organisational resilience, movement building and capacity strengthening, and advocacy.

 The Love Alliance is about us